flameshot-org/flameshot-org.github.io/content/docs/guide/troubleshooting.md

 https://github.com/flameshot-org/flameshot/issues/1179#issuecomment-757544326

+### In **tiling window managers** (e.g i3wm, dwm, bspwm) Flameshot does not pin the screenshot

+This is simply because you have not started the DBus.
+Either run `dbus-launch dwm` (or any other window manager/desktop environment) at startup, or run Flameshot daemon (`flameshot`) before taking the screenshot.

 ### Flameshot icon is visible in tray area but when I click on it nothing happens

 * First try the using the command `flameshot gui` in terminal.
 This does exactly what clicking on the tray icon does. (make sure can you see Flameshot icon in the tray area)